radical-cybertools/radical.entk/doc/installation.rst

              will not be able to access the MongoDB server.

 A MongoDB server can support more than one user.
-In an environment where multiple users use Ensemble MD toolkit applications, a single MongoDB server for all users / hosts is usually sufficient.
+In an environment where multiple users use Ensemble MD Toolkit applications, a single MongoDB server for all users / hosts is usually sufficient.

 Install your own MongoDB